-This month’s roundup includes tool to help remove backgrounds in photographs from your browser, generate your own icon fonts (and name them too), and save retina-optimized layers of your images for that perfect look.
-All these and more in this round up for June 2013.
+This month’s roundup includes a tool to help remove backgrounds in photographs from your browser, generate your own icon fonts (and name them too), and save retina-optimized layers of your images for that perfect look.
+All these and more are in this round-up for June 2013.
 For more Fresh Resource, check out our selections for April and May.

 Recommended Reading: Web Developer Resources: A Mega-Compilation

 When we aim for high-definition screen, we need to provide two version of image, one for normal screen and one for the high-definition.
 This may seem like a daunting task, but it wouldn’t be if you were using this tool called RetinizeIt.
 RetinizeIt is a Photoshop action that allows you to slice and save your layers into retina-optimized images in seconds.